This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 For a more upscale experience, Yaletown has several fine dining restaurants, classy lounges and stylish patio venues that attract Vancouver’s elite.

-Absolutely!
-For shopping, head to Robson Street in Downtown Vancouver.
 The Robson area has lots of designer stores and there is an underground mall called Pacific Centre.

-Without question, the best day trip is Whistler.
+But without question, the best day trip is Whistler.
 You can take the bus from downtown Vancouver but we recommend you rent a vehicle so that you can stop and take pictures along the way.

 The trip takes 1.5 to 2 hours and the Sea-to-Sky Highway is arguably the most beautiful stretch of highway in the world.